Skip to content

 Overall, the individual managing agent performances are in keeping with the trend of growth and improving underwriting performance at Lloyd’s as a whole.

-In 2022, only four managing agents reported combined ratios above 100%, and only two managing agents — AXA XL Underwriting Agencies and Sirius International Managing Agency — reduced gross written premium in 2022.
+Only four managing agents reported combined ratios above 100%, and only two managing agents — AXA XL Underwriting Agencies and Sirius International Managing Agency — reduced gross written premium.

 …………………..